 BEACH LAKE, PA — Gloria Tabares and Pat Sanders will present a program with clips from a film about the worldwide educational situation for girls at a service of the Upper Delaware Unitarian Univeralists at 10:15 a.m. on Sunday, February 8 at the Berlin Township Community Center.
 Educating girls can break cycles of poverty in just one generation, yet millions of girls aren’t in school.
 The stories told of individual girls can inspire thought and action.
 There will be conversation and refreshments after the program.
 For directions see www.uduuf.org/directions.

-LIBERTY, NY — A class on wild mushroom identification will be offered on Tuesday, January 13, by Cornell Cooperative Extension Sullivan County (CCESC) Master Gardener Volunteer program from 5:30 to 7:30 p.m. at the CCESC Gerald J. Skoda Extension Education Center on 64 Ferndale-Loomis Rd.
+LIBERTY, NY — A farm tax workshop will be offered on Wednesday, February 4 from 3 to 5:30 p.m. by Cornell Cooperative Extension Sullivan County’s (CCESC) Agriculture program.
+It will be held at the CCESC Gerald J. Skoda Extension Education Center on 64 Ferndale-Loomis Rd.
 Read more

 LIBERTY, NY — There will be a free workshop on Thursday, February 5 from 11:30 a.m. to 2:30 p.m. at Cornell Cooperative Extension Sullivan, to help farmers and farmers’ market managers receive certification to accept Farmers’ Market Nutrition Program (FMNP) checks, including WIC (Women Infant and Child) FMNP checks, Senior FMNP checks, and WIC Vegetables and Fruits Checks.
 It will also discuss the advantages of Supplemental Nutrition Assistance (SNAP) and how to accept SNAP benefits at a farmers’ market.
 Read more